 I think I need an international agreement, but is it actually another type of agreement?
-International agreements typically are non-binding and non-monetary (do not involve financial commitments).
+International agreements typically are non-monetary (do not involve financial commitments).
 While they may set out responsibilities and expectations for a collaboration if a collaboration should occur, an agreement usually does not include require action or make a promise that the collaboration will occur.
 International agreements involve at least one foreign entity such as a university, organization, company or government outside the US.
 If your agreement has some of these characteristics but not all, it may be a different type of agreement or legally binding contract that might involve another campus entity such as the following:

 - Study Abroad: Taking or sending students abroad (individually, as a class, or on a program)